IC MARKETING AND SUPPLY CHAIN ANALYSIS

 Differentiation through corporate reputation by using conceptual engineering to adapt our solutions to the specific needs of the market and turning them into satisfaction feelings.

-Innovation on the proposed solutions allows the transformation of the current relationship between suppliers and customers, in a synergy with a win-win orientation, thus creating a more expeditious path towards environmental sustainability.
+The Innovation of the proposed solutions enables the transformation of the current relationship between suppliers and customers, in a win-win synergy, thus creating a more expeditious path towards environmental sustainability.

 Then, we can add the third quote: